-Tudors to Windsors: British Royal Portraits - a collaboration between Royal Museums Greenwich and the National Portrait Gallery – features more than 150 pieces by some of the most important artists to have worked in Britain, from Peter Lely and Godfrey Kneller to Andy Warhol and photographer Annie Leibovitz.
+Tudors to Windsors: British Royal Portraits - a collaboration between Royal Museums Greenwich and the National Portrait Gallery – explores the changing face of monarchy and the way it is presented to the public and will feature more than 150 pieces by some of the most important artists to have created works about our kings and queens, from Peter Lely and Godfrey Kneller to Andy Warhol and Annie Leibovitz.

-Highlights range from a 1505 portrait of Henry VII (below) to domestic photos of Queen Victoria, wedding pictures of the future George VI and Queen Mother (above) and a selection of images of the current royal family.
+Highlights will include a stunning 1505 portrait of Henry VII (below), groundbreaking domestic photographs of Queen Victoria, formal wedding pictures of the future George VI and Queen Mother (above) and a selection of images of the current royal family.